SMART: Shot-Aware Multimodal Video Moment Retrieval with Audio-Enhanced MLLM

 \textbf{Comparison to the State of the Art:} We evaluate our approach on two widely used moment retrieval datasets: {\em Charades-STA} and {\em QVHighlights}.
 As shown in Table~\ref{tab:sota}, our model consistently surpasses prior methods across nearly all evaluation metrics on both benchmarks, demonstrating strong generalization regardless of dataset complexity or evaluation scenario.

 Our proposed model, \textbf{SMART}, achieves substantial performance gains on both datasets, highlighting its robustness across videos ranging in duration from a few seconds to several minutes.

 \textbf{QVHighlights:} On the validation set, SMART surpasses previous approaches with improvements of \textbf{0.52\%} in R1@0.5 and \textbf{0.9\%} in R1@0.7.
-On the test set (Table~\ref{tab:sota}), SMART establishes new state-of-the-art results across all major metrics, achieving an R1@0.5 of \textbf{78.15}, R1@0.7 of \textbf{63.16}, mAP@0.5 of \textbf{70.76}, and mAP@0.75 of \textbf{55.54}.
+On the test set (Table~\ref{tab:sota}), SMART achieves the best results among the compared methods across the major reported metrics, achieving an R1@0.5 of \textbf{78.15}, R1@0.7 of \textbf{63.16}, mAP@0.5 of \textbf{70.76}, and mAP@0.75 of \textbf{55.54}.
 These results represent consistent and notable improvements over the strongest existing baselines, including LLaVA\textendash MR and Mr.BLIP.
-Moreover, on the QVHighlights validation set, SMART attains the highest mIoU score of \textbf{72.03}, outperforming all competing architectures built on BLIP and CLIP backbones.
-This demonstrates SMART’s superior ability to model fine-grained temporal alignment and capture multimodal semantics.
+On the validation set, SMART also achieves the highest mIoU of \textbf{72.03}, outperforming all competing architectures built on BLIP and CLIP backbones.
+This demonstrates SMART’s superior ability to model fine-grained temporal structure and multimodal semantics.